mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 SQLALCHEMY_DATABASE_URL=sqlite:///local.db uv run pytest
 ```

 Note that this will create an SQLite database file named `local.db` in the `backend` directory.
 Remove it before running another batch of tests.
+Also note that the tests as invoked in the Makefile will remove and recreate a file called `local.db` in the `lumigator/python/mzai/backend` directory.

 The tests include a unit test suite and an integration test suite.
 There are make targets available at the root folder, as follows: